srthirum1/Final_Group_Project/README.md

 •	Final_data_processing.ipynb:
-    o	Use google Colab and pyspark, and process this online o	Combine two data sources mentioned above "big_main.csv" and "county_zipcode.csv" o	Use "StringIndex" from pyspark.ml.feature import to assign a county name a number o	Joined two data sets together.
+    o	Use google Colab and pyspark, and process this online o	Combine two data sources mentioned above "big_main.csv" and "county_zipcode.csv" o	Use "StringIndex" from 'pyspark.ml.feature import' to assign a county name a number o	Joined two data sets together.
 Cleaned up and deleted null values.
     ![Data Processing Yeah Data is cleaned](tq_folder/images/data_processing_1.png)
     o	Export the data to postgresql.
 There are three sets of data exported: 'house_data.csv', 'sale_data.csv' and 'final_data.csv'.